earthbound19/_ebDev/scripts/documentationFooter.md

 #### Bash array creation

+You can declare an empty array this way:

+    declare -a myArray

+Or this way:

+    myArray=()

+And append to it this way; for example using it as an array of strings:

+    myArray+=('fee')
+	myArray+=('fie')
+	myArray+=('fo')

-To create an array from every file of a type, e.g. png, use the find command (here, including a print command that chops off the leading `./` from every result:
+To create an array of file names of every file of a type, e.g. all png files, use the find command (here, including a print command that chops off the leading `./` from every result:

     array=( $(find . -maxdepth 1 -type f -iname \*.png -printf '%f\n') )